5 min read · Cost

 Where sliding doesn't fit as well

-Energy performance of sliding vs other operations
+Energy performance of sliding versus other operations

-Glass spec on sliding
+Glass spec on sliding windows

 Window operation types compared